laibaali500/breakout-game/README.md

 - Making the ball move at any angle: since the ball can only move at 45 degree angles, it sometimes becomes stuck in a loop and the player cannot finish the game.

 Potential improvements and additions:
-- Main menu: this makes the application more user-friendly, as it will not start immediately.
+- Main menu: this will make the application more user-friendly, as it will not start immediately.
-- Nickname and leaderboard features: could be stored temporarily, or permanently in a database.
+- Pause option: this can improve usability of the application.
+- Sound effects: sounds could play whenever the ball bounces off a surface, so the game is more complete.
-- Settings screen: allows players to adjust sound and colour scheme settings, so the application is more user-friendly.
+- Settings screen: will allow players to adjust sound and colour scheme settings, so the application is more user-friendly.
-- Difficulty levels to select from at the beginning: so the game is easier for beginners and less boring for expert players.
+- Selection of difficulty levels at the beginning: will make the game easier for beginners and less boring for expert players.
 - Multiplayer support: players can compete against each other, to make it more similar to the original version.
-- Pause screen: to improve usability of the application.
 - Increase ball speed as the game progresses: increases difficulty.
 - Playing with multiple balls at once: increases difficulty.
-- Allowing the paddle to be controlled with mouse position.
+- Allowing the paddle to be controlled with the mouse position: alternative controls will improve ease of use.
+- Nickname and leaderboard features: this will make it more similar to an arcade game.
+Scores could be stored temporarily, or permanently in a database.

 ---